rainmanp7/Holokernel2/README.md

 ### Files Required

-Create the following files in your project directory:
+Ensure you have the following files in your project directory:

 *   `boot.asm`: Contains the bootloader code.
 *   `kernel_entry.asm`: Contains the kernel entry point.